MicrosoftDocs/connected-spaces/articles/transparency-note.md

 - Camera placement should maximize the chance of a good view of people in the space and reduce the likelihood of occlusion.

 - Often objects or people will block the view of a camera, occluding part of a scene.
 This will impact the accuracy of the system, especially if occlusions occur in a region of interest.
 The system has a limited ability to re-identify a person after they have been occluded.
-Cameras should be setup to minimize occlusions as much as possible.
+Cameras should be set up to minimize occlusions as much as possible.

 - Zone and line placement designate a specific region of interest for generating insights.
 The region should be optimized to cover the largest area possible without including any area that you do not care about.
 Too small a region can result in unreliable data.